bancorprotocol/contracts-v3/packages/v3/migration/README.md

 -   [x] Saves execution history of each migration
 -   [x] Reverts if migration health-check fails

-## Folders
+## Dirs

 ### Data

-The `data` folder consists of one designated folder per network.
+The `data` dir consists of one designated dir per network.

 #### state.json

-In each network folder there is a `state.json` file.
+In each network dir there is a `state.json` file.
 It represents the state of the migration and the network:

 ```json
 {